• Home

 Wherever I'm At: An Anthology of Chicago Poetry

-It is the Chicago Literary Hall of Fame’s first major publication, a project done in collaboration with two of our city’s finest publishers, After Hours Press and Third World Press.
+It is the Chicago Literary Hall of Fame’s first major publication, a project completed in collaboration with two of our city’s finest publishers: After Hours Press and Third World Press.

-Chicago’s history vibrates through these pages.
-Chicago’s culture.
+Chicago’s history and culture vibrate through these pages.

 Wherever I'm At: An Anthology of Chicago Poetry